ammaressajee/ranked-webapp/README.md

 Phase 4 — Monetization tests: club/league onboarding, premium features trial, paid club subscriptions.
 (Goal: first $/mo revenue.)

 Scale & native app wrap: if traction, wrap into Capacitor or build native apps.

-We’ll move one step at a time: you implement the milestone → test it → tell me results → I give the next milestone.